wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-onedrive-collaboration-manage-onedrive-migrations-deployment/includes/manage-sync-app.md

     - Prevent changing of the sync location and set a default location of the synced files.
     - Disable personal sync so users cannot sync OneDrive consumer locations on an organization’s computer.
 - Controlling network
-    - Mange upload and download limits or allow automatic bandwidth percentage.
+    - Manage upload and download limits or allow automatic bandwidth percentage.
     - Control sync on metered or battery saving networks.
     - Prevent network traffic before sign-in.
 - Deploying Known Folder Move (KFM) or Files On-Demand